pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/js/JS Advanced Concepts/24_Currying.md

 - Partially apply a function
 - Process of producing a function with a smaller number of parameters
-- Means, taking a function, applying some of its arguments into the function (remembers those parameters) and then it uses closures to later on be called with all the rest of the arguments.
+- Means, taking a function, applying some of its arguments into the function (remembers those parameters) and then it uses `closures` to later on be called with all the rest of the arguments.

-Ex: Instead of taking 3 or more arguments, we are giving one param once, and rest of the params for the 2nd invocation.
-(Call the function once and apply the rest of the arguments to it.
-For the 2nd call I expect all the arguments)
+**Ex**: Instead of taking 3 or more arguments, we are giving one param once, and rest of the params for the 2nd invocation.
+(Call the function once and apply the rest of the arguments to it.)

+- #### For the 2nd call, I expect all the arguments

 ```js
 //curried function